Current Graduate Students

 Experience: Before returning to Cornell she spent a year as a Bilateral Exchange Fellowship student at the Ruprecht-Karls-Universität, Heidelberg.
 She has participated in field work in the U.S., Greece, Hungary, Turkey, and Cyprus, where she continues to work as a staff member on the excavations at Politiko-Troullia.

-- NSF Dissertation Improvement grant.
+- 2016 NSF Dissertation Improvement Award

 - @GirlArchaeologist Twitter feed and Facebook page.

 Research Interests: History of the Modern Middle East; Everyday Technologies; Sound Studies; Popular Culture